 Above-the-fold is usually the first thing website users see when they land on your webpage without scrolling down.
 The term “above the fold” comes from newspapers since they used to be delivered folded in half, and the top half of the newspaper’s first page was considered essential since that was the first thing people saw (without unfolding the newspaper).

-ALT text (alternative text) is the HTML attribute used to describe the appearance and content of the image used on a website.
-ALT text is important both for users of screen readers and search engine robots because it conveys the meaning of the image.
+ALT text (alternative text) is The HTML attribute of ALT text (Alternative Text) is what tells the appearance and description of a picture on a website.
+It’s important for both users who rely on screen readers and search engine robots because it provides the meaning of an image.

 A backlink (also referred to as an incoming link, inbound link, or inlink) is a link from one website to another.
 Any external link pointing to your website is a backlink.

 Below the fold refers to what is visible on a webpage when it’s loaded on a browser and scrolled down.
 Below the fold is used to describe content at or below the top of the webpage when it’s loaded.
 It can be used to denote where a user should scroll in order to see more of the page content.

 Bing (or Microsoft Bing) is the second most popular search engine that is operated by Microsoft.
 Similar to Google, Bing also offers different search services, such as web search, video, maps, images, and more.
 Bing takes into account 1000+ factors when evaluating and ranking websites.
 The global market share of Bing is 6% with Google having a market share of 88%.